← HoloMapper Homepage

 • Quit asks for confirmation when there is unsaved progress.

-• Supported formats: PNG, JPG, JPEG, MP4.
+• Supported formats: PNG, JPG, JPEG, MP4, GIF.

 • Sync Videos restarts all playing videos from the beginning.